rapid-git/rapid-git/README.md

 ## Color configuration

+### Disabling colors

-rapid-git colorizes output by default unless output is being redirected or if it is invoked as part of a pipeline.* You can explicitly disable output coloring by setting the variable `RAPID_GIT_COLORS` to a falsey value (`0`, `false`, `off`).
+rapid-git colorizes output by default unless output is being redirected or if it is invoked as part of a pipeline.
+You can explicitly disable output coloring by setting the variable `RAPID_GIT_COLORS` to a falsey value (`0`, `false`, `off`).
 You do not need to export the value.